SketchyMaze/guidebook/docs/custom-doodads/api-reference.md

 ## Console Logging

 Like in node.js and the web browser, `console.log` and friends are available for logging from a doodad script.
-Logs are emitted to the same place as the game's logs are.
+Logs are emitted to the same place as the game's logs are (e.g. standard output and to your [profile directory](/profile-directory.html)).

 ```javascript
 console.log("Hello world!");